 The Builders

 On May 1st the Marine Link barge arrived with 25 loads of materials and 12 passengers to watch the show.
-The road Paul built to the top held on and all but the giant glulam beams were hauled up the hill.
-It took about 5 hours and one yard of navi jack (sand and rock mix for concrete) to bolster the ramp to unload the boat.
+The road Paul built held up really well, and all but the giant glulam beams were hauled up the hill.
+The barge had staff on board and on land to guide the huge four wheel drive forklift off the boat, up and down the ramps and up the hill.
+The barge was there from very low tide to almost high tide - five hours!
 Costs including the charge for handling on Campbell River terminal was about $12,000 CAD or about $8,500 USD.
 With plenty of materials on site, and the second barge scheduled to arrive May 14th, serious construction got underway.
-Led by Ben Frieitag, Tyler 1, Tyler 2 and me set to work on foundation posts, it took six or seven, 10 - 12 hour days of work over two separate trips and we're almost there on the longhouse.
+Led by Ben Frieitag, Tyler 1, Tyler 2 and I set to work on foundation posts, it took six or seven, 10 - 12 hour days of work over two separate trips and we're almost there on the longhouse.
 Thanks to a huge effort by Paul, Anna and Vicki, the bedrock was exposed and dirt cleared away.
-The house will be super solid and well connected to mother earth.
-Stiven the structural engineer made a site visit to insp...
+The house will...

 The Outhouse